RoelKroes/TBTracker/README.md

 # TBTracker
 Plug and Play RTTY and LoRa High Altitude Balloon Tracker for Arduino and SX127x (or Hope RFM9x).

 TBTracker is a sketch for a tracker for high altitude weather balloons.
-It will send telemetry data in RTTY and LoRa format.
+It will transmit telemetry data in RTTY and LoRa format.
 It is designed to send telemetry data in the correct format for https://tracker.habhub.org/ and/or https://amateur.sondehub.org

-It can send data in RTTY or LoRa format on different frequencies and with different callsigns.
+It can transmit data in RTTY or LoRa format on different frequencies and with different callsigns.

 Currently it supports:
 - Time